Learn the basics of Select and get up to speed as soon as possible.

 Select detect scenes (a set of very similar images in capture time order).
 They will load in after the initial project creation and may take a minute or two to appear.
-Here's what you can do with scenes:

 You might want to change the capture times of your images for various reasons.
 Maybe you had a second shooter or a second camera and the time was set incorrectly.